SDavisMedia/try-ninja-demo/readme.txt

 == Installation ==

 1. Upload `try-ninja-demo` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Network Activate the plugin through the Network Admin 'Plugins' menu in WordPress
 3. Visit the dashboard -> Appearance -> Widgets page to use the "Try Ninja Demo" widget.

 == Frequently Asked Questions ==